nexiality/documentation/commands/web/clickAndWait(locator,waitMs).md

 ### Description

 - This command is to click on element and wait as per the time defined as input parameter.
-- In other words this command will click  on the element and wait as per the time defined as input parameters.
 - The command will perform the action if found or else fail otherwise.

 ### Parameters